Optimal designs for identifying effective doses in drug combination studies

 Hence, a TGI value of 100\% denotes a stasis with no observable tumor growth, whereas a TGI value greater than 100\% signifies a reduction (regression) in the tumor volume.
 The following example of a mouse experiment consists of two test drugs $C$ and $D$, with $3$ and $4$ dose levels and corresponding negative control observations within the design region $\mathcal{Z}=\left[0,20\right]\times\left[0,7\right]$.
 In addition to these data from the monotherapies, some combinations are used and the TGI is measured.
 The corresponding design, denoted as original design, is displayed in Appendix Table \ref{tab:Designs}.

 The data set for this example is derived from 4 pooled experiments of a tumor model, maintaining important parameters such as cell line, strain, and route of administration consistent across all experiments.
 TGI is evaluated on day 21 and normalized against the control group in each of the experiments.
 By pooling these experiments, we achieve a relatively high total sample size for preclinical experiments with unbalanced sample sizes in the individual dose groups.
 The pooling was beneficial to maximize available prior knowledge from existing experiments.
 This allowed for optimal use of the data and provided a solid foundation to justify the framework and specify the ingredients to plan the optimal design.

-The corresponding data set was utilized to fit a dose combination model as defined in \eqref{interactmod}.
-First, an investigation was conducted to determine which dose-response model best describes the monotherapies.
-This was achieved by applying the multiple comparison and modeling approach from \cite{bretz2005combining} exclusively to the data points representing each monotherapy.
+The corresponding data set was utilized to fit a dose combination model with an additive approach as defined in \eqref{interactmod}, resulting in a lower AIC than Greco model defined in \eqref{GrecoMod}.
+To investigate which dose response models describe the monotherapies best, the multiple comparison and modeling approach from \cite{bretz2005combining} was exclusively applied to the data points representing each monotherapy in a first step.